 2004 Valley Green Environmental Restoration Plan was completed.

 2009 FOW began the Wissahickon Stormwater Mitigation and Sediment Reduction Project (completed in 2011).
+Guided Walks & Talks make their debut as a centerpiece of our free programming.

 2011 The Warming Shed at Valley Green, which burned down in 2010, was rebuilt by the Structures Crew.